wp-plugins/ip2location-country-blocker/readme.txt

 * 1.1 Added dropdown selection for product code.
 * 1.2 Allow user to custom their own error page.
 * 1.3 Move the configuration page to settings, to alleviate the confusion of setting page location.
+* 1.4 Send email notification if an user from blocked countries was trying to access your backend page.

 == Installation ==